 Tel: 09 50 12 32 62

 Quality traditional French cuisine.
-It’s a little expensive but you’ll always leave with a full stomach and a smile on your face.
+You’ll always leave with a full stomach and a smile on your face.
 Not to be missed: their wine cellar and fireplace.

 Open from Tuesday to Saturday from 12.00 a.m. to 2.00 p.m. and from 8.00 p.m. to 10.30 p.m.
 They are closed on Saturday lunchtime.